Elaine Elinson's latest book, coauthored with Stan Yogi,

 The former editor of the ACLU News and communications director of the ACLU of Northern California, Elinson is now a San Francisco-based editor and creative writing instructor.
 She is a book reviewer for the San Francisco Chronicle, the Los Angeles Review of Books, the New York Journal of Books the Jewish Book Council, and a theater reviewer for 48 Hills.
 She is a researcher/writer for the National Park Service on civil rights history, digging up hidden histories of the Azorean dairy farmers who headed to the Marin Headlands during the Gold Rush, a successful challenge to the color bar at Sutro Baths by an African American waiter in 1897, and the brutal treatment of Conscientious Objectors in the military prison on Alcatraz during World War I.

 Her essays have been anthologized in Civil Liberties United (2019), the ACLU Centennial Series (2019), A Time to Rise (2018) and other collections.

-Elinson has a degree in Asian Studies from Cornell University and an MFA in Writing from Goddard College (2005).
+Elinson has a degree in Asian Studies from Cornell University and an MFA from Goddard College (2005).
 She has lived in England, the Philippines, Hong Kong and Central America and speaks Spanish, Russian and Mandarin.
 She also enjoys conversations – albeit very brief – in Tagalog, Cantonese, Portuguese and French.

 She is currently working on a book based on the recent discovery of her grandmother's diaries spanning the years 1905-1918, with entries from a shtetl in Russia to a tenement in Chicago.